Clash with the Greek World

 already had a colony (Gades, today's Cadiz).
 They conquered almost all of the southern half

-of the peninsula, which had important mining districts.
-Rome became weary of the rapid recovery of Carthage and in 226 imposed
+of the country, which had important mining districts.
+Rome became wary of the rapid recovery of Carthage and in 226 imposed

-a coastal town, with which Rome had made an alliance.
+a coastal town, with which Rome had made an alliance, in the Carthaginian sphere of influence.

 Eventually Rome asked the Carthaginians to leave Saguntum; at their refusal it declared war.